NXT UK TV preview: The card for today's Peacock show - Pro Wrestling Dot Net

 The following matches and events are advertised for today’s NXT UK television show.

 Powell’s POV: NXT UK streams Thursday afternoons at 3CT/4ET on Peacock and WWE Network internationally.
-Dot Net contributor Laurence Gibbons’ written reviews are available on Thursday or Friday, and his members’ exclusive audio reviews are typically available by Friday morning.
+Dot Net contributor Laurence Gibbons’ written reviews are typically available on Thursday or Friday, but they will be delayed temporarily until Saturdays.

 Be the first to comment